-AMO in cooperation with the Academy of Postdiploma Education in Belarus and with support of the Embassy of the Czech Republic in Minsk organized 5 seminars dedicated to Czech, Slovak and Austrian experience in the field of inclusive education between September 12 and 16.
+AMO in cooperation with the Academy of Postdiploma Education in Belarus and with support of the Embassy of the Czech Republic in Minsk organized 5 seminars dedicated to Czech, Slovak and Austrian experience in the field of inclusive education on September 12-16, 2016.

 Lectures were delivered by leading Czech, Slovak and Austrian experts, namely Jiří Trunda, director of the Elementary School Vratislavova and lecturer at Faculty of Education at Charles University in Prague, Robert Sabo from Matej Bel University in Banska Bystrica and Wolfgang Sieberer, lecturer at Pedagogical University of Tyrol in Innsbruck.

 We successively visited schools in Novopock, Gomel, Borisov, and Soligorsk and then held final conference in premises of the Academy of Postdiploma Education in Minsk.
 While the seminars had a form of meetings of 20-25 teachers mostly from the school where it took place, the conference was opened to participants from all over Belarus.
 The event was organized in cooperation with the Ministry of Education in Belarus and A. Zmuško, Head of the Department of Special Education of the Ministry of Education, participated in the final conference with her presentation.